ALL FM: History

 ALL FM began in 2000 as a project of the charity Radio Regen, with a four-day broadcast under the title Radio Longsight.
 After the success of Radio Longsight, ALL FM was created, with station manager Dave Lenaghan, covering the Longsight area and the neighbouring areas of Ardwick and Levenshulme (hence the acronym ALL).
-As ALL FM, two RSL broadcasting licences were obtained, allowing ALL FM to transmit on a temporary basis.
+As ALL FM, two restricted service licences (RSLs) were obtained, allowing ALL FM to transmit on a temporary basis.

 In 2002, the station became part of the government's Access Radio pilot scheme.
 ALL FM became an independent company and was granted a permanent community radio licence in 2005.

 In 2015, poet and broadcaster Lemn Sissay became patron of ALL FM.
 He said he loved the diversity of the station and it was (as far as he knew) the only station to have played his track 'Architecture'.

 In 2019, international musician Aziz Ibrahim, a guitarist who works with The Stone Roses and many other artists, took over as patron.